 How sick he or she is

 How well your child can handle specific medications, procedures, or therapies

 How long the condition is expected to last

 Management of hearing loss may include one or more of the following:

 Use of hearing aids.
 Electronic or battery-operated devices that can amplify and change sound.
 A microphone receives the sound and converts it into sound waves.
 The sound waves are then converted into electrical signals.

 Cochlear implants.
 A surgically placed appliance that helps to transmit electrical stimulation to the inner ear.
-Only certain children are candidates for this type of device.
-Consult your child's doctor for more information.
+Only children with hearing loss too severe for hearing aid use are candidates for this type of device.
+Consult your child's health care provider for more information.

 Training in sign language and lip reading